yokilam/unit-1-bootcamp/exercises/datastructures.md

 **Bonus Challenge**

-What needs to be changed to make it work on an array of Strings.
+What needs to be changed to make this work on an array of Strings?

 ####3.
 Pod HashMap